Showroom and dealership music solution

 Can one music template work across multiple branches?

-Yes, if the brand backbone is centralised and local flexibility stays inside clear rules for format, volume, and daypart.
+Yes, if the brand backbone is centralized and local flexibility stays inside clear rules for format, volume, and daypart.